...

-Ankle Injury Claims Guide – How Much Compensation Can I Claim For A Ankle Injury?
+Ankle Injury Compensation Claims – How Much Compensation Can You Claim?

-By Jade Maine.
-Last Updated 25th September 2024.
+Last Updated 26th February 2026.
 Ankle accidents can be devastating at times.
 Not only are they painful, but they can limit your mobility, lower your productivity, and have a massive impact on your quality of life.
-If the injury has occurred as the result of an accident, then it may be possible to get compensation.
+If the injury has occurred as a result of an accident, then it may be possible to get compensation.
 Below, we take a look at ankle injury claims in detail.

 Ankle injuries are not uncommon.
 Whether you’re playing sports or working in an office, a simple trip or fall can be all it takes to twist, sprain, or even fracture the bones of the ankle.
 This often results in bruising, dislocations, fractures, and lacerations, as well as an ankle sprain or strain.

-To get in touch with our team of advisors:
+Get in touch with our team of advisors today.

-Since every claim is assessed individually and affected by a number of different factors, we cannot guarantee an average payout for any ankle injury.
+Since every claim is assessed individually and affected by a number of different factors, we can’t state what the average compensation figure for an injured ankle would be.

 A general damages payout accounts for how you’ve been affected psychologically and physically by an ankle injury that was caused by negligent actions.
 If your claim is successful, you will definitely receive a general damages payout.

-Some factors considered under this head of loss includes:
+Some factors considered under this head of loss include:

 • Pain severity.